Choose another writer in this calendar:

 the 1990s.
 He died in 2007.

+Due to Heyer's health problems, the family spent some time in Scotland to help her to recuperate.
 At the end of 1941, Heyer was treated with increasing amounts of arsenic for her skin condition.
 "I have been in bed for a week, wholly unable even to sign my name," she wrote to her agent, Leonard Parker Moore.
 "Better now, having jettisoned the cure."
-During the war, Heyer reviewed books for her publisher, Heinemann; she had an eye for a saleable book.
+(Georgette Heyer by Jennifer Kloester, 2013, p.
+229) During the war, Heyer reviewed books for her publisher, Heinemann; she had an eye for a saleable book.
 Despite the air raids, the Heyers moved from Sussex to London.

 The Transformation of Philip Jettan (1923) came out under the name Stella Martin and later under her own name.
 Ronald is said to have devised plots to several of his wife's mysteries.
 Heyer's accurate knowledge of the legal system is seen in Duplicate Death (1951).
 The motive of the murderer is in many cases acquisition of an inheritance.
 Usually Heyer set her stories in the English village milieu or in the social circles of London.
 In The Grant Sophy (1950) the protagonist arrives in London to find a husband.
 She lacks beauty - so she thinks - and she has a mind of her own.
 However, Heyer always found suitable husbands for her heroines.